dotnet/docs-maui/docs/user-interface/controls/contentview.md

 <!-- Sample links goes here -->

-The .NET Multi-platform App UI (.NET MAUI) `ContentView` class enables the creation of custom, reusable controls.
+The .NET Multi-platform App UI (.NET MAUI) `ContentView` is a control that enables the creation of custom, reusable controls.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 The `ContentView` class defines a `Content` property, of type `View`, which represents the content of the `ContentView`.
-This property is backed by a `BindableProperty` object, which means that it can be targets of data bindings, and styled.
+This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.

 The `ContentView` class derives from the `TemplatedView` class, which defines the following property: